TemKaa1337/validator/README.md

 `null` will be passed as value.
 In these cases it is recommended to add `NotBlank` or `Initialized` validators with combination with your custom validators;
 2. All validators except `NotBlank` and `Initialized` do not trigger validation errors on properties which are uninitialized.

-### Here are some todos which are needed to be done:
-1. Refactor validator class